EricZimmerman/VoronTools/EBB_CAN.md

 Once you have the cable wired up (I used the molex connection), plug it into the toolhead and the U2C (or however you decided to power things up.

-# Verifying you see CanBoot and flashing Klipper to the Ebb
+# Verifying you see CanBoot and flashing Klipper to the EBB

 (Some steps taken from [here](https://github.com/maz0r/klipper_canbus/blob/main/toolhead/ebb36-42_v1.1.md), which you should review as well)